B-Renz/5StepDesigner/README.md

 ## Contribute
 [Contributing Guidelines](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md)

 Hey!
 Want to contribute?
 Just let me know!
-I love learning from other, so if you have some pointers, please don't hesitate to dm me!
+I love learning from others, so if you have some pointers, please don't hesitate to dm me!

 ## Credits
 Thanks Codepen!
 You make it easy to share my design projects and ideas!<br />